petrkeil/Statistics/Bayesian_biostatistics/Linear Regression/linear_regression.md

 The data
 --------
-We will upload data from Crawley's R Book, chapter 10 (Linear Regression).
+We will download data from **Michael Crawley's R Book**, Chapter 10 (Linear Regression).
 The data show the growht of catepillars fed on experimental diets differing in their tannin contnent.

 ![danaus caterpillar figure](figure/danaus.png)
 ![danaus caterpillar figure](figure/Tannic_acid.png)